SliceCast/External-PG3D-Injector/README.md

 # KMrite
-writing into android application lib.so with offset &amp; hex bytes
+writing into android application lib.so with offset &amp; hex bytes <br />
+now its only supports Non Root Only.

 # Usage
-the main code is in Tools.kt
+The main code is in Tools.kt <br />
-example using the code is in MainActivity.kt
+Example using the code is in MainActivity.kt